Galaxy (computational biology): Use cases

-Project Goals
+Project goals

 Galaxy is "an open, web-based platform for performing accessible, reproducible, and transparent genomic science."

 Accessibility

-Computational biology is a specialized domain that often requires knowledge of computer programming.
-Galaxy aims to give biomedical researchers access to computational biology without also requiring them to understand computer programming.
-Galaxy does this by stressing a simple user interface over the ability to build complex workflows.
+Computational biology is a specialized domain that often requires knowledge in computer programming.
+Galaxy provides biomedical researchers access to computational biology without requiring expertise in computer programming.
+To achieve this, Galaxy prioritizes a user-friendly interface over the flexibility to construct highly complex workflows.
 This design choice makes it relatively easy to build typical analyses, but more difficult to build complex workflows that include, for example, looping constructs.
 (See Apache Taverna for an example of a data-driven workflow system that supports looping.)

 Reproducibility

-Reproducibility is a key goal of science: When scientific results are published the publications should include enough information that others can repeat the experiment and get the same results.
-There have been many recent efforts to extend this goal from the bench (the "wet lab") to computational experiments (the "dry lab") as well.
-This has proved to be a more difficult task than initially expected.
+Reproducibility is fundamental to science: when scientific results are published, they should include sufficient information for others to replicate the experiment and obtain the same results.
+In recent years, significant efforts have been made to extend this standard beyond traditional laboratory experiments (the "wet lab") to computational research (the "dry lab").
+However, achieving reproducibility in computational experiments has proven more challenging than initially anticipated.

-Galaxy supports reproducibility by capturing sufficient information about every step in a computational analysis, so that the analysis can be repeated, exactly, at any point in the future.
-This includes keeping track of all input, intermediate, and final datasets, as well as the parameters provided to, and the order of each step of the analysis.
+Galaxy supports reproducibility by systematically capturing all essential details of a computational analysis, ensuring that it can be precisely replicated at any point in the future.
+This includes recording all input, intermediate, and final datasets, as well as the parameters used and the exact sequence of analytical steps.

 Transparency

-Galaxy supports transparency in scientific research by enabling researchers to share any of their Galaxy Objects either publicly, or with specific individuals.
-Shared items can be examined in detail, rerun at will and copied and modified to test hypotheses.
+Transparency is essential in science, as it enables verification, fosters collaboration, and accelerates discoveries by allowing others to build upon existing work.
+Galaxy promotes transparency in scientific research by allowing researchers to share their Galaxy Objects either publicly or with specific individuals.
+Shared items can be thoroughly examined, rerun as needed, and copied or modified to explore new hypotheses.